What Is Anxious Attachment Style

 Having an anxious attachment style as an adult means they are more sensitive to cues related to their partner’s availability17.
 They have a strong desire for emotional closeness and intimacy.
 Their need for constant reassurance makes them overly dependent and highly emotional.

-The intense fear of abandonment makes these individual’s judgment on their partner’s actions less accurate.
+The intense fear of abandonment makes these individuals’ judgment of their partner’s actions less accurate.
 When people jump to emotional conclusions, they could end up making more mistakes, perpetuating a cycle of conflict and misunderstanding18.

 Studies have also found that anxious adults who raised their younger siblings as children tend to over-parent their romantic partners19.